opinioapp/ember-chloroform/README.md

 ## Features
  - uses `ember-cp-validations` for implementing validations support.
  - contextual components for input fields including submit buttons
+ - Label for input can passed as label property (optional).
+If label is not passed, it is inferred from valuePath property.

 ## Installation
   This is an ember-cli addon, so all you need is an ember install.